 In 2000, with their total GDP of US$25.553bn (Kenya-$10.357bn;Tanzania-$9.027bn; and Uganda-$6.17bn) and a combined population of around 86 million people, the 3 countries combined compared unfavourably with Vietnam with a total GDP of $31.344bn and a population of 79 million people.
 Vietnam would have been more attractive to investors since it is one customs territory.

-By moving towards the creation of one economic region through the Customs Union, EAC created a single market of over 133 million people (2011) and a combined GDP of around US$79 billion.
+By moving towards the creation of one economic region through the Customs Union, EAC created a single market of over 143 million people and a combined GDP of around US$ 110.3 billion (EAC Facts & Figures Report 2014).
 This large economic region can only be meaningful if it is more than a simple aggregation of neighboring countries.
 Before the Customs Union, trade in the region was carried out under different external tariffs; customs regulations, procedures and documentation.

 The EAC Customs Union has assisted to level the playing field for the region’s producers by imposing uniform competition policy and law, customs procedures and external tariffs on goods imported from third countries, which has supported the region to advance its economic development and poverty reduction agenda.